 The Office of Student Services, the Title IX Office, and the College Police Department are involved in a coordinated effort to generate data, compile and report crime, arrest, and the student disciplinary statistics contained in this report.
 District employees who hold significant responsibilities for students and campus activities (aka "Campus Security Authorities" as identified by the Clery Act) also provide reportable crime incident information for this report.
-Those law enforcement agencies with jurisdiction responsibility in the Southwestern Community College District Clery Geography (On Campus, Non-campus, Public Property) are solicited for Clery crime statistics, which are also included in this report.
+Those law enforcement agencies with jurisdiction responsibility in the Southwestern Community College District Clery Geography (On Campus, Separate Campus, Public Property) are solicited for Clery crime statistics, which are also included in this report.
+Southwestern College District does not include non-campus property.
+All District campus properties include at least one person on site acting in an administrative capacity.
 The College Police Department closely reviews all data to ensure accuracy and to avoid any possible duplication.

 All the statistics that are gathered, compiled, and reported to the College Community via this Annual Security Report are published by the Southwestern Community College District.
 The District submits the annual crime statistics published in this report to the Department of Education.
-The statistical information gathered by the Department of Education is available to the public through its website:
+The statistical information gathered by the Department of Education is available to the public through its website: https://ope.ed.gov/campussafety/#/

-https://ope.ed.gov/campussafety/#/